APS - Agile Processor Specialization

 # Clone the repository

-git clone https://github.com/pku-liang/aps.git
+git clone https://github.com/pku-liang/aps-mlir.git

-cd aps
+cd aps-mlir

 # Follow the documentation for setup and usage